score-framework/js.dom/README.rst

 *functions*: Some usage of the function might have a different set of constraints than another.

-.. _min1:
 .. _js_dom_min1:

 Minimum Length 1
 ````````````````

 Some operations intend to change a node.
-These operations will fail, if the
+These operations are marked (_`min1`)
-score.dom object is empty:
+and will fail if the score.dom object is empty:

 .. code-block:: javascript